Venus Bites Neptune: the Romanticizing of Pain & Suffering

 Astrology of Sadism: The Role of Pluto & Scorpio in Sadism in Sex and Love with Pain

 Case in point: The Marquis de Sade.
 He is the antithesis of Masoch.
 I don’t think he romanticized pain and suffering.
 I think his was just about a lust for power.
 He was thrice vexed by Pluto: A Scorpio Ascendant, Pluto conjunct that Ascendant (trine his Neptune), and a Sun in the 8th house.
-There was no way he was going through life without sexualizing power.
+There was no way he was going through life without sexualizing power or blending love and power play.
 That to me is a little different than sexualizing pain and suffering and treating them as lofty, sacred, tragic ideals.

 I do not claim him among the cult of pain worshipers.
 He was perhaps a pain exploiter.